rheffelman/course_project/README.md

     Restart Visual Studio if it is open

-# Download and extract the assignment zip file

 # Double click 'SFMLGame.sln', Visual Studio should launch

 # Click 'ok' to any warnings